 The Vulnerable in the Shadow of War

 In the years we have been serving the homeless in south Tel Aviv, we see firsthand how a crisis that hits society at large can be disastrous for the most vulnerable.
-During the covid-19 pandemic, for instance, when Israel went into multiple stay-at-home quarantines, closing almost all the soup kitchens and halfway houses, we immediately began seeing the devastating effects on the streets of south Tel Aviv.
+During the covid-19 pandemic, for instance, when Israel went into multiple stay-at-home quarantines, almost all the soup kitchens and halfway houses shut down, and we immediately began seeing the devastating effects among the homeless on the streets of south Tel Aviv.

 With Israel’s protracted war with Hamas since October 7th, we are seeing the same dynamic.
 Since the beginning of the war, the cost of living and taxes in Israel have been steadily rising.
-We did not see the effects immediately, but recently we noticed that the amount of food we normally prepare would be gone in an hour and a half instead of lasting for several hours.
-In order to meet the demand of all the people coming to us for food, we have had to increase the amount of food we prepare by over 30%.
+We did not see the effects immediately, but recently we noticed that the amount of food we normally prepare would be gone in half the time than what it would usually last.
+In order to meet the demand of all the people coming to us for food, we have had to increase the amount we prepare by over 30%.

 Moti and his team of volunteers serving an increasing number of people at Feed Tel Aviv outreach